 Performance under Agreement.
 The Additional Scope of Work shall be performed in accordance with the terms and conditions of the Agreement as amended by this Amendment.

+Warranty of Title.
+The parties agree that the second sentence of Section 7.8(a), Warranty of Title, shall be amended in its entirety to read as follows:

+“Title to all Equipment and materials incorporated into the Facility shall pass to Owner, in the percentages provided for in the Participation Agreement, upon the payment by Sandhill to Contractor of the amounts due for such Equipment and materials but no later than December 15, 2000.”

 Miscellaneous.
 The parties hereto agree that the Agreement is in full force and effect as of the Effective Date hereof.
 No other amendments or modifications to the Agreement are made or intended hereby, and the Agreement, as amended by this Amendment, is hereby ratified and confirmed by Contractor and Sandhill and shall be and remain in full force and effect.
 This Amendment may be signed in any number of counterparts, each of which, when executed and delivered or faxed, shall be an original, but such counterparts shall together constitute one and the same instrument.

 [Remainder of page intentionally left blank.]